renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: color color

     The color the text is rendered in.
-When using a truetype font, the font is rendered in this color.
+When using a TrueType font, the font is rendered in this color.
 When using an image-based font, white is mapped to this color.